apliakas/talechoose/README.md

 ## Installation

-Change the name of the .env.example to .env and fill the necessary fields inside, then run the app with the code below.
+Create a .env file using the .env.example file and fill the necessary fields inside.
+Then run the app with the second command below.

 ```bash
 cp server/.env.example server/.env